 **What is the long-term goal when using primary reinforcers to modify behavior?

-The long-term goal is to foster intrinsic motivation, gradually shifting the focus from external rewards to internal satisfaction and a genuine desire to engage in the behavior.
+The long-term goal is to encourage intrinsic motivation, gradually shifting the focus from external rewards to internal satisfaction and a genuine desire to engage in the behavior Worth keeping that in mind..